michalkucharczyk/tx-test-tool/README.md

 ## Transaction Testing Tool (`txtt`)

-`txtt` is a command-line interface (CLI) designed for testing a fork-aware transaction pool on substrate-based chains.
-It allows developers and testers to simulate various transaction scenarios monitor blocks, and inspect events for every transaction. `ttxt` is intended to be a main testing tool for transaction pool.
+`txtt` is a library and a command-line interface (CLI) designed for testing a transaction pool on substrate-based chains.
+It allows developers and testers to simulate various transaction scenarios monitor blocks, and inspect events for every transaction. `txtt` is intended to be a main testing tool for transaction pool.

 ### Main features:
 - single-account scenarios: send single or multiple transactions from a specific account,